MohammedAladin/MohammedAladin/README.md

 <h1 align="center">Hi 👋, I'm Mohammed Alaa</h1>
 <h3 align="center">
-A recent graduate from FCAI Cairo University with a degree in Information Technology, I am currently enrolled in the ITI 9-Month Scholarship program for Enterprise & Web Apps Development - Java track.
-My focus lies in backend development, where I am passionate about creating efficient and scalable software solutions.
+Graduate from FCAI Cairo University, Currently enrolled in the ITI 9-Month Scholarship program for Enterprise & Web Apps Development - Java track, I am passionate about creating efficient and scalable software solutions.
 With a strong foundation in problem-solving techniques, I aim to contribute to the development of seamless and user-friendly applications.</h3>

 - 📫 How to reach me: **MohammedAlaaEldin@outlook.com**